rakaspecsyai/password-generator-with-python/README.md

 -python 3+

-command:
+command:\n
-pip install requirements.txt
+pip install requirements.txt\n
-python3 main.py
+python3 main.py\n

 Make sure to put those 2 files (requirements.txt and main.py) in the same folder to make it easier to run.